1. How do I prepare matcha in the traditional way?

 Shipping & Returns

 18. What is your refund policy?

-If you’re unhappy with our product and want a refund, contact us via e-mail and send us back the product to the return address which is printed on the tin label.
-We’ll then refund you within 3-5 working days.
+If you’re unhappy with your product and want a refund, contact us via e-mail and we'll refund you within 3-5 working days.

 19. If I make an order, how long will it take to arrive at my home address?

 Standard delivery: 2- 3 days from order date

 20. If my matcha product hasn't arrived after 4 days, what should I do?

 If your product does not arrive after 4 days, then notify us so we can give you an update of where you’re product is and when it should arrive.
 If we find out that, during delivery, your product has been lost or damaged, then we will dispatch a new order to you.

 Our 'Kyoto Kaizen' matcha is grown in Kyoto, Japan.